 Quantum computing has long promised the next major leap forward in computing power.
-However, there is a darker side of it having the potential to undermine the foundations of internet privacy and commerce.
+However, there is a darker side to it.
+It has the potential to undermine the foundations of internet privacy and commerce.

-Cryptosystems are designed to cope with the worst case scenarios: an adversary with infinite computing resources can get access to plaintext/ciphertext pairs (and thus could study the relationship between each pair) and knows the encryption and decryption algorithms; so can choose plaintext or ciphertext values at will.
+Cryptosystems are designed to cope with the worst-case scenarios: an adversary with infinite computing resources can get access to plaintext/ciphertext pairs (and thus could study the relationship between each pair) and know the encryption and decryption algorithms; and can thereby choose plaintext or ciphertext values at will.

-The only element not accessible to this adversary is the secret key; thus the security of a cryptosystem depends solely on the security of the key.
-This is a long-standing design philosophy first enunciated by Auguste Kerckhoff in 1883 which states: “The security of a cryptosystem must not depend on keeping secret the crypto-algorithm.
-The security depends only on keeping secret the key.”
+The only element not accessible to this adversary is the secret key; thus, the security of a cryptosystem depends solely on the security of the key.
+This is a long-standing design philosophy first enunciated by Auguste Kerckhoff in 1883 which states: “The security of a cryptosystem must not depend on keeping the crypto-algorithm a secret.
+The security depends only on keeping the key a secret.

 Today’s encryption (secret) keys are highly vulnerable due to many reasons such as weak randomness, advances to CPU power, new attack strategies, emergence of new algorithms such as Shor’s, which when run on quantum computers will ultimately render much of today’s encryption unsafe.
-Some of the recent news and disclosures has shown the stark reality and the ugly face of data security.
+Recent news and disclosures have shown the stark reality and the ugly face of data security.

-While the bright side of powerful QCs will help solve a lot of problems for humanity and will give a huge boost to discovery of drugs, new materials and space research, at the same time the dark side of QCs will accelerate the maturation of the three of global top 10 risks, which are cyber-attacks, data theft or fraud and breakdown of information infrastructure.
+While the bright side of powerful Quantum Computers (QCs) will help solve lot of problems for humanity and give a huge boost to the discovery of drugs, new materials and space research, at the same time the dark side of QCs will accelerate the maturation of three of the top ten global risks, namely: cyber-attacks, data theft or fraud and breakdown of information infrastructure.
 These global risks will create another sort of havoc by exposing and threatening the leakage of national defence secrets.

-A particular concern is that data encrypted today can be intercepted and stored by state-sponsored hackers or other well-funded hackers for decryption in future by quantum computers.
-This is known as “Harvest Now Decrypt Later” attack.
+A definite concern is that data encrypted today can be intercepted and stored by state-sponsored hackers or other well-funded hackers for decryption in future by quantum computers.
+This is known as the “Harvest Now Decrypt Later” attack.

 Quantum safe technology needs to be adopted to safeguard the hacking of encryption keys.
-A technology that can address the practical difficulties such as generating long random keys, distributing keys to recipients, sender and receiver to be totally synchronised to make sure that the same keys are used for the same message, and ensuring that keys are never reused.
+A technology that can address the practical difficulties such as the generation of long random keys, distribution of keys to recipients and, the synchronisation of the sender and receiver to make sure the same keys are used for the same message, thereby ensuring that the keys are never reused.

-QKD is a unique weapon in the cryptographer’s toolbox, albeit potentially powerful, empowering our defence and intelligence organisations with detection and prevention capabilities in case of any attempt of eavesdropping event.
+QKD is a unique weapon in the cryptographer’s toolbox, albeit potentially powerful, empowering our defence and intelligence organisations with detection and prevention capabilities in case of any attempt of eavesdropping.
 Defence can leverage the power of quantum secure solutions in the following applications:

-QNu Labs is highly passionate and motivated about its mission of accelerating the world’s transition to quantum safe security solutions to protect critical data from an imminent Y2Q (Years to Quantum Computers) event, which will bring a ’crypto apocalypse’.
-The company was selected by MoD to present its unique offering in the India Pavilion of DefExpo 2020 and QNu Labs chose to showcase a use case of “Quantum Channel-based Real-time Key Distribution” along with BEL.
-The company saw a good footfall with some of the top Indian and foreign defence personnel visiting its booth and discussed the possible solutions of leveraging QNu’s technology to create a quantum safe secure network.
+QNu Labs is highly passionate and motivated about its mission of accelerating the world’s transition to quantum safe security solutions to protect critical data from an imminent Y2Q (Years to Quantum Computers) event, which will bring a "crypto apocalypse".
+The company was selected by MoD (Ministry of Defence) to present its unique offering in the India Pavilion of DefExpo 2020 and we chose to showcase a use case of “Quantum Channel-based Real-time Key Distribution” along with BEL (Bharat Electronics Limited).
+We saw a good footfall with some of the top Indian and foreign defence personnel visiting our booth to discuss the possible solutions of leveraging QNu’s technology in order to create a quantum safe secure network.